 Does your little boy love music?
 Kindermusik classes are all over the place.
 Check to see if your local art or dance studios offer these classes.
 They involve music and movement.
 Kids learn about music and rhythm, plus they get to play with instruments and enjoy their time with their parent or caregiver.
 Kindermusik classes are so fun.

 Every little boy needs a pack or two of Mega Bloks.
 They’re the most popular preschool building tool.
 Mega Bloks are a precursor to Legos, and they fit perfectly in little hands.
 Toddlers can’t accidentally swallow them, and the blocks fit easily together.
 Mega Bloks are loved by all toddlers.

 All of my toddlers have had packs of Mega Bloks, and they spend hours playing with them.
 They aren’t expensive, and you can find sets as well.
 My son recently received a large truck with Mega Bloks inside, and he loved it!Read Verified Customer Reviews

 5. YGJT Baby Balance Bikes

 You might think your little boy is too young for a bicycle, but you would be wrong!
-The YGJT Balance Bike is meant for toddlers between 10-24 months old.
+The YGJT Balance Bike for toddlers between 10-24 months old.
 This bicycle has no pedals, fully enclosed wheels and limited turning to avoid knocking baby over.

 It’s made of carbon steel to help your baby learn how to balance himself.
 Don’t worry!
 This balance bike is safe, passing CPSC and ASTM safety standards.
 The purpose of a balance bike is to teach a toddler how to ride, go forward and back, and to gain confidence.
 It helps with the transition to a bicycle with training wheels when he gets older.
-Plus, it’s a great toy to burn off some energy, whether its inside or outside!Read Verified Customer Reviews
+Plus, it’s a great toy to burn off some energy, whether it’s inside or outside!Read Verified Customer Reviews

 6. K’s Kids Car Toys